briggzilla/python-scripts/reference/README.md

 # Summary of files

-Lotto - for lists, appends, for loops, opening design,
+Lotto - for lists, appends, for loops, opening design TCP revershells - Server and Client scripts.